Life skills prom invites all students with disabilities across Schuylkill County

-SCHUYLKILL HAVEN, Pa. — The gymnasium at Schuylkill Area High School transformed into a Hawaiian-themed prom Tuesday for students with disabilities.
+SCHUYLKILL HAVEN, Pa. — The gymnasium at Schuylkill Haven High School transformed into a Hawaiian-themed prom Tuesday for students with disabilities.

 Students from 10 different school districts across Schuylkill County attended.